Saturday, August 29, 2009

 and our

-, prices for Euros and GBP were set
+own website's ecommerce partner, prices for Euros and GBP were set

 higher than the USD prices.
 Thanks to a regular in our forums for